Watch all RedisConf 2021 sessions on demand

 A redesigned technology stack became top of mind for the next incarnation of BioCatch’s solution.
 With 70 million users and up to 40,000 operations per second, BioCatch needed its database to have performance, high availability, and seamless scalability.
 Another priority was decoupling compute and state to make the system more elastic.
 Session state was being kept across many virtual machines—if a VM failed, all of its sessions were lost.
 This configuration was a liability within the context of critical real-time fraud detection, but also very difficult and expensive to scale.

-BioCatch chose Redis Enterprise for its ease of implementation and exceptionally high performance.
-Redis Enterprise became the centerpiece—and only stateful component—of BioCatch’s redesigned technology stack.
+BioCatch chose Redis Enterprise Cloud for its ease of implementation and exceptionally high performance.
+Redis Enterprise Cloud became the centerpiece—and only stateful component—of BioCatch’s redesigned technology stack.

-Redis Enterprise Virtual Private Cloud (VPC) is installed inside BioCatch’s virtual private cloud within the Microsoft Azure public cloud.
-Redis Enterprise VPC serves an average of 3TB of data and 200 million keys at any given moment to the many microservices that power the company’s applications.
-The biometrics company runs a few other databases alongside Redis Enterprise, including Microsoft SQL Server, Apache Cassandra, and Apache Impala, but has been migrating more and more data into Redis Enterprise.
+Redis Enterprise Cloud is installed inside BioCatch’s virtual private cloud within the Microsoft Azure public cloud.
+Redis Enterprise Cloud serves an average of 3TB of data and 200 million keys at any given moment to the many microservices that power the company’s applications.
+The biometrics company runs a few other databases alongside Redis Enterprise Cloud, including Microsoft SQL Server, Apache Cassandra, and Apache Impala, but has been migrating more and more data into Redis Enterprise Cloud.

 BioCatch has leveraged many of Redis Enterprise’s features and data structures to create a single-source-of-truth database that serves a variety of mission-critical information across the entire organization, including behavioral, meta, and API data captured during active user sessions; user behavior profile subsets; predefined fraudulent behavior profiles; geolocation data; and system configurations.

-As a Database-as-a-Service, Redis Enterprise VPC is fully managed by Redis Labs.
-Since deploying Redis Enterprise VPC, BioCatch realizes an average latency of less than .96 milliseconds, even at peak traffic times, and has had zero downtime, zero issues, and zero operational hassles.
+As a Database-as-a-Service, Redis Enterprise Cloud is fully managed by Redis Labs.
+Since deploying Redis Enterprise Cloud, BioCatch realizes an average latency of less than .96 milliseconds, even at peak traffic times, and has had zero downtime, zero issues, and zero operational hassles.
 This reliable managed services approach affords BioCatch the breathing room to focus on more strategic projects that serve the company’s core mission.

 “Implementing Redis on Flash is a top priority,” says Shavit.
 “We have a big data set, but only a small working set, so Redis on Flash’s ability to store cold data in cost-effective Flash will bring us significant infrastructure cost savings.”

-Another Redis Enterprise capability BioCatch would like to leverage is Active-Active geo-distribution, which will improve support for multiregional clients and the timely sharing of fraudulent behavior profiles, so that insights gleaned from one region can quickly and automatically benefit all regions.
-As heavy users of Apache Spark, BioCatch is also interested in investigating the Spark-Redis-ML module to better bridge the gap between the learning and predictive sides of its machine learning operations.
+Another Redis Enterprise Cloud capability BioCatch would like to leverage is Active-Active geo-distribution, which will improve support for multiregional clients and the timely sharing of fraudulent behavior profiles, so that insights gleaned from one region can quickly and automatically benefit all regions.
+As heavy users of Apache Spark, BioCatch is also interested in investigating Redis to better bridge the gap between the learning and predictive sides of its machine learning operations.